Wondering how to analyze survey data?

 Why analyze survey data?

-If you follow the details in the guidebook here, you will be able to fish out brilliant strategic decisions for your business based on the survey results.
+Following the details in the guidebook here, you can fish out brilliant strategic decisions for your business based on the survey results.

 Points to consider when analyzing survey results: